Contact Us 1-800-596-4880

 JWKS Caching Time To Live

-The amount of time, in minutes, that the JKWS is valid.
-When the JKWS expires, the policy retrieves it again.
-The devault value is 60 minutes.
+Amount of time, in minutes, that the JWKS is valid.
+When the JWKS expires, the policy retrieves the JWKS from each JWKS server again.
+The default value is 60 minutes.

 Ignore this field if you selected none as JWT Signing Method.